oroinc/documentation/user_guide/common_features_accounts.rst

 - In order to add a contact, click the :guilabel:`+Add` button in the *Contacts* section.

-If you need to record and process any other details of accounts, :ref:`custom fields can be created <user-guide-field-management-create>` can be created.
+If you need to record and process any other details of accounts, :ref:`custom fields <user-guide-field-management-create>` can be created.
 Their values will be displayed in the *Additional* section.

 Once all the necessary information has been defined, click the button in the right top corner of the page to save the